Shenouda-Fawzy/Shenouda-Fawzy/README.md

 My daily work OS Linux/Ubuntu, and my personal OS is Windows

 - 🔭 I used to use Docker for some dev works
-- 🌱 I’m currently learning Distributed systems and AWS
+- 🌱 I’m currently learning Distributed systems and Azure
 - 📫 How to reach me: [Shenouda Fawzy](https://www.linkedin.com/in/shenoudafawzy/), [@shenoudafawzi](https://twitter.com/ShenoudaFawzi)